 Our mistaken way of perceiving ourselves, others and all phenomena is the root cause of all our problems in this and future lives.
 Overcoming this ignorance is the atom bomb of the Buddha’s teachings.

-• What you want to ask about Buddhist ritual but too afraid to ask
+• What you wanted to know about Buddhist ritual but were too afraid to ask

 7.30pm Tuesday 29 January